mrazomej/phd/src/chapter_01/section_03_information.md

 of tossing the coin is.
 If the coin toss's outcome is always heads (p=1) or always tails (p=0), there is no uncertainty about the resulting face.
 The more both outcomes become (the closer $p$ gets to $1/2$), the more unpredictable the random even is.
-One mathematical subtly here is that for $p=1$ or $p=0$ we have to compute $0 \times \log(0)$, which is undefined.
-We take this to be zero because for $x \log(x)$, the limit where $x \rightarrow 0^+$ converges to zero.
+One mathematical subtly here is that for $p=1$ or $p=0$, we have to compute $0 \times \log(0)$, which is undefined.
+For these values of $p$ we take $0 \times \log(0) = 0$ since the limit where $x \rightarrow 0^+$ converges to zero.
 Notice that the units on the $y$-axis are given in bits.
 These units mean that we used base two for our logarithms.
-An easy way to think about what a bit means is as the number of *yes*/*no* questions one would need to ask on average to infer the random event's outcome.
+An easy way to think about what a bit means is the number of *yes*/*no* questions one would need to ask on average to infer the random event's outcome.
 For a coin, all we need is a single question (therefore one bit) to know what the outcome was.

 For our second example, we go back to the mRNA steady-state distribution we derived in Eq. $\ref{eq:mRNA_steady}$.
-We found that for our simple one-state DNA promoter, the steady-state distribution resulted Poisson with mean $\langle m \rangle = r_m / \gamma_m$. [@Fig:ch1_fig10](B) shows the entropy of this Poisson distribution as a function of the mean mRNA.
-WE se a quick initial increase in this entropy up to $\langle m \rangle \approx 20$, after which there is a much less steep increment.
+We found that for our simple one-state DNA promoter, the steady-state distribution resulted in Poisson with a mean
+$\langle m \rangle = r_m / \gamma_m$. [@Fig:ch1_fig10](B) shows the entropy of
+this Poisson distribution as a function of the mean mRNA.
+We see a quick initial increase in this entropy up to $\langle m \rangle \approx 20$, after which there is a much less steep increment.
 Imagine we sample a random cell from one of these Poisson distributions.
 Using the interpretation of bits again as the number of *yes/no* questions, what [@Fig:ch1_fig10](B) tells us is that if the promoter produces $\approx 10$ mRNA on average, it will take on average 3.5 of these questions to infer the number of mRNA for random cell.
 For an average of
-$\approx 20$ mRNA it would take four questions, and for an average of $\approx 60$ mRNA five questions.
-These questions would be of the form "*is it greater than the average?*" or "*is it less than or equal to 1/3 of the average?*" and so on.
+$\approx 20$ mRNA, it would take four questions, and for an average of $\approx 60$ mRNA, five questions.
+These questions would be of the form "*is it greater than the average?*" or "*is it less than or equal to 1/3 of the average?*," and so on.

 ![**Shannon entropy in action.** (A) The entropy of a coin as a function of the